-“What if…” I paused to take a steadying breath.
+I followed his gaze, unease slithering up my spine.
 “What if we’ve been expecting and preparing for an army, but really we should have been anticipating a stealth attack?
 A man like my father would be the perfect person to carry one out.”

 “Why’s that?”
 Adnan asked, joining us.

 I caught him up on the fact that my father was evil incarnate before carrying on.
 “Both my brother and myself have stood up to him recently, which must have enraged him.
 It wouldn’t take much else to push him over the edge.
 A word here.
 An insinuation there.
 For all we know, he’s been turned against us by our enemy and should now be considered one of their agents.”

 Adnan frowned.
 “And what?
 They’ve lobbed him over our fortifications like some sort of plague-bearing cadaver?”